 The holidays, like Christmas and New Year’s, are supposed to be full of cheer and fun.
 But, with an increase in car crashes comes an increase in personal injury.
 In fact, in Massachusetts (and in the United States) car crashes are one of the leading causes of personal injury.
 While a serious injury from a car accident can certainly put a damper on your holidays, not being fairly compensated for your injuries will most certainly make it worse.
 If you were involved in a car accident this holiday season, follow The Three Most Important Tips to do Immediately after a Car Accident.

 We, at Mahaney & Pappas, hope everyone has a safe and fun holiday season.
 But, we understand that most times car accidents are out of your control.
-If you are seriously hurt in a car accident, feel free to contact our office.
-We will meet with you for free and evaluate your injury claim.
+If you are seriously hurt in a car accident, contact our office of experienced personal injury attorneys today.
+We will set up a free consultation and evaluate your injury claim.
 Our goal is to make sure you receive the maximum amount of money for your injuries.